CATcher-org/CATcher/README.md

 3. Compile and start the application: `npm start`

 After compilation, an application window will start up which runs on localhost:4200.
-You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+You can disable "Developer Tools" by un-commenting `enableProdMode();` in `main.ts`.

 # 4. Commands
 |Command|Description|
 |--|--|
 |`npm run build`| Build the app.
 Your built files are in the /dist folder. |